windicss/docs/features/value-auto-infer.md

 <div class="grid-cols-[auto,1fr,30px]"></div>
 ```

-This is useful when you want to opt-out your design system and have some fine-grain controls over some specific components.
+This is useful when you want to opt-out of your design system and have some fine-grain controls over some specific components.
 Both direct `p-5px` and explicitly escaping `p-[5px]` are supported.

-We also provided [an visual analyser](/features/analyzer) to give you an overview of all the utilities usages in your project and spot unwanted value escaping of your design system with ease.
+We also provided [an visual analyser](/features/analyzer) to give you an overview of all the utility usages in your project and to spot unwanted value escaping of your design system with ease.

 ## Numbers